Flerxc/xiv_best_price/README.md

 ## Context

-This app uses the Universalis Market API to find which item sells for the highest price.
-For the moment, it only checks the market for the Jenova server.
-If no item has a market price higher than its' vendor sell price, a message will tell the user to come back later.
+This app utilizes the [Universalis Market](https://universalis.app) API to identify the item with the highest selling price.
+Currently, it exclusively scans the market for the Jenova server.
+If there isn't any item with a market price exceeding its vendor sell price, a message will prompt the user to return later.

 ## Installation

-Download on your phone one of the `apk` files from the [latest release](https://github.com/Flerxc/xiv_best_price/releases).
-If you do not know which one to choose, download `xiv_best_price-release.apk` and open it on your phone.
+On your phone, download one of the `apk` files from the [latest release](https://github.com/Flerxc/xiv_best_price/releases).
+If you're unsure which one to select, opt for `xiv_best_price-release.apk` and install it on your phone.

-For more information about apk installation, you can read [this article](https://www.lifewire.com/install-apk-on-android-4177185).
+For further details on apk installation, refer to [this article](https://www.lifewire.com/install-apk-on-android-4177185).

 ## Items